pmalonis/birdwerdz/README.md

 and Kozhevnikov (2014).

 ### Requirements
 Birdwerdz is a Python 2 package which requires the packages Cython, numpy, scipy, matplotlib, and [arf](https://github.com/margoliashlab/arf).
+The package incorporates a Cython extension module which should work cross platforms but has only been tested on Linux.

 ### Installation
+To install, clone this repository, cd into the repository folder, and enter this command as root: python setup.py install

+### Overview of program

+### Command-line interface

 -----------
 Reference: